streamsdb/site/docs/getting-started-dotnet.md

 Writing supports an optimistic concurrency check on the version of the stream to which events are written.
 With this check you can make sure your messages are not written if a stream has changed since the last time you read from it.

-There is an overload of the `AppendStream()` method that accepts a `StreamStateExpection`.
+There is an overload of the `AppendStream()` method that accepts a `ConcurrencyCheck`.
 You can use this parameter to set the expectation of the stream.
-Use one of the following methods of the `VersionExpectation` class to specify an expection:
+Use one of the following methods of the `ConcurrencyCheck` class to specify an expection:

 | Method                                  | Description                                                       |
 |-----------------------------------------|-------------------------------------------------------------------|